Chapin Rose

 Chapin Rose (born December 17, 1973) is a Republican member of the Illinois Senate, representing the 51st district since January 2013.
 The 51st district includes all or parts of McLean, DeWitt, Macon, Piatt, Shelby, Moultrie, Douglas, Champaign, Vermillion, and Edgar counties in Central Illinois.

 He previously served in the Illinois House of Representatives, representing the 110th district from 2003 to 2013.

 Illinois House of Representatives

 After the 2001 deccenial reapportionment the 110th district was drawn without an incumbent legislator.
 The "new" district was composed of all of Coles, Douglas, and Piatt counties and portions of Champaign and Edgar counties.
 Rose won the 2002 Republican primary defeating Lynda Fishel, the former Mayor of Arcola; Ronald Hunt, the Mayor of Villa Grove; and Gerald Smith, a retired U.S. Army Corps of Engineers officer.
 In the staunchly Republican district, Rose defeated Democratic candidate John Hayden by a two-to-one margin.

-During the 2008 Republican Party presidential primaries, Rose endorsed the presidential campaign of Rudy Giuliani.
 In 2009, Rose introduced legislative resolutions to overhaul the trustee selection process at the University of Illinois and demanded additional audits of IllinoisVENTURES after the state auditor found legal violations in a previous investigation.